paulinhok14/Asset-Allocation/README.md

 ![Custom Optimized Risk](src/custom_optimized_risk.png)

-OBS: It is important to make some reservations:
+## OBS: It is important to make some reservations
 - Nothing here is an investment recommendation
 - Make sure you understand the model limitations
 - I've set 2013 mainly because this is the oldest data for IFIX.
 Maybe it is prudent in any time to consider another index for Real Estate.
 IFIX Data is on a excel spreadsheet on repo.
-I didn't found IFIX data in YahooFinance so I used GoogleFinance/GoogleSheets.
+I didn't found IFIX data on YahooFinance so I used GoogleFinance/GoogleSheets.
 - These years were particularly bad for Brazil, so keep in mind that it have impact on Risk-Free (fixed income).
-Try different date frames on filtering Start Date and End Date.
+Try different date frames by filtering Start Date and End Date.